 Knowledge is power when it comes to understanding new-car pricing, and a little preparation can go a long way in helping you get a price you’re happy with.

-Buying a new car isn’t cheap — according to analysts at Kelley Blue Book, the average new-vehicle price in the U.S. was $37,577 in December 2018.
-So for some, the process of purchasing a vehicle can be costly, too.
+Buying a new car isn’t cheap — according to analysts at Kelley Blue Book, the average new-vehicle price in the U.S. was $38,635 in August 2020.
+So for some, the process of purchasing a vehicle can be costly.

 Let’s take a look at what a car invoice price is and why it’s important, and scenarios where you might be able to get a car at — or even below — this price.